ManyiZ/solar-panel-files/old panel designs/README.md

-Designed from EasyEDA.
+Past deployable solar panel design, made in EasyEDA.
 In KiCAD it will only read as PCB file layers.